ulahello/chacha-porth/README.md

 compares the output from the library to the test vectors described in [RFC 7539](./res/chacha-rfc7539.txt).

-Be aware that currently, type checking takes an unusually long time.
+Be aware that currently, type checking all of the `if` statements in [test.porth](./src/test.porth) takes an unusually long time.
 This is planned to be fixed in future versions of the compiler.
 For now, you can disable type checking with the `-unsafe` flag.

 ```console
 $ # Where $TARGET is your preferred target.